Metropolitan School Of The Arts

 How does Metropolitan School Of The Arts spend its money?

 Metropolitan School Of The Arts directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Metropolitan School Of The Arts tax-deductible?